vindarel/lisp-journey/content/blog/state-of-the-common-lisp-ecosystem-2020.md

 - dispatch by HTTP method,
 - arguments extraction from the URL path,
-- and "decorators" to, for example, quickly add authorization checks,
+- "decorators" to, for example, quickly add authorization checks,
 - integration with the Djula framework to generate URLs from route names.

 **Achievement**